karpes/SFellow/docs/getting-started.md

 Everything that runs shows up in the **Console** section as a card: the command that ran, how long it took, what came back.
 A compilation error in there is a link — click it and you land on the line.

+## 8. Run its tests

+Deploying a class is half the answer; the other half is whether its tests still pass.
+Click the run arrow in the gutter next to an `@IsTest` class, and the results come back into a **Tests** tab beside the console — failures with their stack traces, each frame a link into your code.

+If the class has edits you have not deployed, SFellow offers to deploy them first: a test run executes what is in the org.
+Coverage and the per-test debug log are a click away — see [Apex tests](tests.md).

 ## Where to go next

 - Working against several orgs a day → [Orgs](orgs.md)
 - Pulling down a large package → [Retrieve](retrieve.md)
 - Writing LWC → [LWC, Aura, Visualforce](lwc-aura-visualforce.md)
+- Chasing a bug through a debug log → [Debug logs](logs.md)
 - Something is not working → [Troubleshooting](troubleshooting.md)